 - i.
 Authority A obtains, pursuant to its own investigative process (e.g., via a complaint to its Office or via evidence collected in an investigation), information which relates to the practices of an organization within the jurisdiction of Authority B. "A" either does not have jurisdiction over the organization in question, or believes that "B" would be better positioned (due to geography, language, legislative powers, relationship with the organization, etc.) to investigate.
 "A" may approach "B" to determine if it would like to receive the information and/or if it would be in a position to investigate; - ii.
 Authority A and Authority B are each investigating the same or related matters, but do not wish to coordinate their investigations (e.g., for legislative or strategic reasons).
 The authorities may agree to share evidence obtained during the course of their respective investigations, their outcome or their follow-up, to support consistency; - iii.
 Authority A is engaged in an investigation and believes that Authority B may have, or be able to obtain, information that would be of assistance to its investigation.
-"A" may approach "B" to determine if it is able (either pursuant to legislative authority or an arrangement - e.g., the CPEA) to provide such assistance.
+"A" may approach "B" to determine if it is able (either pursuant to legislative authority or an arrangement e.g., the CPEA) to provide such assistance.

-In any of these instances, each authority must satisfy itself that it has the legal authority to share and/or assist, and should make clear the conditions pursuant to which it is providing any information or assistance.
-Such conditions may include, for example, specific requirements with respect to data safeguards (e.g., encryption, password protection, locked cabinets) for confidential information or the treatment of personal data.
+In any of these instances, each authority must satisfy itself that it has the legal authority under its own applicable legislation to share and/or assist, and should make clear, in writing, the conditions pursuant to which it is providing any information or assistance.
+An authority that has the legal authority to share information may choose to do so even where the recipient cannot reciprocate.